 This becomes more of an art than a science depending on the plants you have and the grow lights you use.
 I will tell you how I have approached determining this:

-- First, I use all LED lights to take the guesswork out of proximity and avoid heat and burns.
+- First, I use all LED lights to take most of the guesswork out of proximity and avoid heat and burns.

 - Second, I keep the lights on at full strength (if they have intensity levels) for 8 hours a day.